nhecht/blueprints-learn.en/help/blueprints/customer-journeys/decision_management/decision-management-overview.md

 ## Decision Management on the edge

-The second approach is via the Experience Edge Network, which is a globally distributed geographically located infrastructure to serve fast sub-second and millisecond experiences.
+The second approach is via the Experience [!DNL Edge Network], which is a globally distributed geographically located infrastructure to serve fast sub-second and millisecond experiences.
 The end consumer experience being executed by the edge infrastructure closest to the consumers geo-location to minimize latency.
 Decision Management on the Edge is designed to serve real-time consumer experiences such as web or mobile inbound personalization requests.
 To learn more about Decision Management on the Edge refer to the [Decision Management on the edge](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/decision-management/decision-management-edge.html?lang=en) blueprint.

 ### Use cases for Decision Management on the edge